-The Toliara Project is underpinned by the large, high grade, ilmenite rich, Ranobe deposit, and is considered by Base Resources to be one of the best mineral sands development projects in the world.
+The Toliara Project is underpinned by the large, high grade, ilmenite, zircon and monazite rich, Ranobe deposit, and is considered by Base Resources to be one of the best mineral sands development projects in the world.

-The project is well advanced with mining license and environmental approvals already in place and is currently progressing through to development.
+The project is well advanced with mining license and environmental approvals already in place and is currently progressing towards development.

-The Ranobe deposit contains a high grade Mineral Resource of 1,293Mt at 5.1% heavy mineral (HM), with 794Mt at 5.8% HM in the Measured and Indicated categories, sufficient to support a 33 year mine life.
+The Ranobe deposit contains a high grade Mineral Resource of 2,580Mt at 4.3% heavy mineral (HM), with Ore Reserves of 904Mt at 6.1% HM, sufficient to support a 38 year mine life.

 The deposit benefits from low slimes, free running sands and no overburden, which should enable a simple mining and tailings methodology.
 Mining will use conventional dozer trap mining units, similar to that used originally at Kwale Operations.